StormWindStudios/Duo-Linux-2FA/README.md

  3. After saving your secrets in duo_vars.secret.yaml, encrypt it using `ansible-vault encrypt duo_vars.secret.yaml`.
  4. Create a text file with your chosen vault password (default is ~/.ansible_vault)
  5. Restrict the permission on the password file using `chmod 600 ~/.ansible_vault`
- 6. Add host to the host file.
+ 6. Add host(s) to the host file.
+Specify the desired SSH port and sudo timeout (grace period from 2FA when using sudo)
  7. Execute playbook with `ansible-playbook main.yaml`